 1965: Tom Jones debuted on the Billboard Hot 100 with “It’s Not Unusual,” which later peaked at #10.

 1967: “Groovin’” by The Young Rascals was released.
 Written by members Felix Cavaliere and Eddie Brigati, the song was different enough from the band’s white soul origins that the head of Atlantic Records didn’t want to release it.
 Disc jockey Murray the K reportedly intervened, insisting it was a hit.
-The next month, “Groovin’” reached the tops of the Billboard and Cash Box pop charts in the US as well as Canadian singles charts.
-It was also the only hit the Rascals ever had in the UK, where it reached #8.
+The next month, “Groovin’” became the group’s second #1 single on the US charts.
+It also topped the Canadian chart and was the Rascals’ only hit in the UK, where it reached #8.

 1970: English progressive rock group Emerson, Lake & Palmer was formed.
 Keyboardist Keith Emerson, formerly of The Nice, and Greg Lake, bassist and former member of King Crimson, met when both their bands were billed together for a series of concerts at the Fillmore West in San Francisco.
 Both decided to form a new group and auditioned several drummers before meeting Carl Palmer, then a member of Atomic Rooster.
 Palmer was reluctant to leave his current group, as they were in their infancy and just starting to see success in Europe.
 After several sessions, however, Palmer agreed to join.
 The trio’s debut album was released later that year in November.